aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ![](./assets/dms5.png)

-# Create a Target endpoint for Amazon DynamoDB.
+# Create a Target endpoint for Amazon DynamoDB

-Click Create Endpoint.
+Click **Create endpoint**.
 Enter the values as follows:

  |Parameter| Description|
  |------|---------------